Rules

 Noise Loud music late at night can be a major source of tension.
 After 11:00 PM on weeknights and 2:00 AM on Friday, Saturday, and nights before holidays, no loud music or parties are allowed in the House without specific written permission from the House Office.
 Students MUST get consent from their entry tutors in advance before hosting any party and submit a Private Party Form to the House Office at least 2 days in advance.
 At any time of day, do not play loud music with doors open, or face speakers into the courtyards.
 Please note that courtyards and hallways amplify sound therefore please keep voices at a reasonable level in the public areas, especially at night.

-Guests Students may have guests staying over-night with them for a total of ten nights per semester, for no more than three consecutive nights.
-Your guest must be registered by the staff in the Building Manager’s office during his or her stay.
-(This is for the purposes of safety and emergencies; we do not retain the data for any other purpose.)
-We limit the frequency and duration of over-night visitors for two very important reasons: First, roommates understandably feel uncomfortable sharing their space with people with whom they have not agreed to live.
+Guests Students may have guests visit periodically, or stay overnight with them for a total of ten nights per semester, but for no more than three consecutive nights.
+Whether a daytime visit or overnight visit your guest must be registered by the staff in the Building Manager’s office during his or her stay.
+(This is for the purposes of safety and emergencies; we do not retain the data for any other purpose) We limit the frequency and duration of overnight visitors for two very important reasons: First, roommates understandably feel uncomfortable sharing their space with people with whom they have not agreed to live.
 In our experience, roommates are also quite reluctant to be honest about how uncomfortable they feel since no roommate wishes to give even the appearance of policing their roommate’s behavior.
 Second, Lowell House is academic housing, and, as such, should never be considered an apartment or hotel.
 Lodging is available to Lowell students only while they are attending school.

 Pets Undergraduates are prohibited from keeping animals in Lowell House.
-Exceptions must be vetted directly by the Accessible Education Office and cleared with the Resident Dean.
+Exceptions must be vetted directly by the Disability Services Office (DAO) and cleared with the Resident Dean.

 Security Attention to security is important in Cambridge and, unfortunately, Lowell House is no exception.
 We live in a city.
 Keep your suite door locked when you are not in direct view of the door -- items have been stolen from rooms while the occupants were sleeping or in the bathroom -- as well as when you are out.
 Entry doors must not be propped or taped open.
 Leaving an entry door propped open and unattended is a serious security violation.